sklakegg/Estimote-Analysis-R/README.md

 [Estimote SDK](https://developer.estimote.com/).

 **Script variables**
 Start by declaring the following variables:
 - Directories for location of the data, scripts, output and models.
 - Declare vectors patients_all and nurses_all which contains the alias of all users.
 - Declare the named vector nearables which links the alias with the UUID of the sensors for all the users.
+  - Repeat for automation units

+ **Script flow and expected data structure**